Mata13/Mata13/README.md

 ### I am...
 - A Earth Sciences Undergraduate Student at the School of Science at the National Autonomous University of Mexico (UNAM).
 - 🌱 currently learning C#.
-- Working on some projects on Web Development and Data Science.
+- Working on some personal projects on Web Development.
+- Looking for opportunities.
 - Interest on Machine Learning and Applied Mathematics.
-- Looking for opportunities.
 - I love Calculus of Variations, Mathematical Analysis, Manifolds, and Partial Differential Equations.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Mata13&layout=compact)](https://github.com/anuraghazra/github-readme-stats)